msurkovsky/haydi/docs/source/createownapp.rst

 How to create your own program
 ==============================

 This text presents an introductory guide that should help people to create their own program using **Haydi** framework.
-Haydi is a framework focusing on combinatorics problems.
-It allows users to formulate their problems easily and lets them check whether or not certain criteria are met.
-Moreover, instances confirming or contradicting the hypotheses are provided.
-The advantage of using Haydi is that the **resulting program can run directly on a supercomputer**, hence quite large structures can be examined.
-On the other hand, such infrastructure is not demanded and programs may run on one standard PC or distributively among a specific number of PCs.

 Here a user can find a **step-by-step tutorial built upon a specific problem**; particulary, Cerny's hypothesis about `synchronizing words`_ in deterministic finite automata (DFA).
 The hypotesis states the question: *if a DFA has a synchronizing word, must it have one of length at most* :math:`\mathit{(n − 1)^2}` *?* This is an open question and the resulting program does not have an ambition to solve it.
-But it shows how much or perhaps how little effort it may take to create such a program and how large instances can be checked with it.
+But it shows how much or rather how little effort it may take to create such a program and how large instances can be checked with it.

 .. _synchronizing words: https://en.wikipedia.org/wiki/Synchronizing_word